Italy PM says to resign as crisis comes to a head

 The political crisis has raised concerns about the Italian economy, whose debt ratio at 132 per cent of gross domestic product is the second-biggest in the eurozone after Greece.

-Since the unwieldy government was formed in June 2018, uncertainty under the coalition has cost the country an extra €5 billion (US$5.54 billion) in interest on its debt, the Il Sole 24 Ore financial newspaper reported.
+Since the unwieldy government was formed in June 2018, uncertainty under the coalition has cost the country an extra €5 billion (US$5.54 billion) in interest on its debt.

 Salvini's plan for a snap election - more than three years early - had envisioned a vote in October followed by him being crowned as prime minister.